raspberrypilearning/c3-wolfram-day-night/en/step_5.md

 --- /hints ---
 --- /task ---

-Now we can select any country, and the map will change to highlight our selection!
+Now you can select any country, and the map will change to highlight your selection!